Sixty-miler: Off-course and aground

-In March 1909, the Wallsend bound for Wollongong, ran onto the Bellambi Reef, during a rain squall.
+In March 1909, Wallsend bound for Wollongong, ran onto the Bellambi Reef, during a rain squall.
 Putting the engines into reverse stripped the blades from her propeller, and most of the crew abandoned the ship.
 When the tide rose, the ship floated off by herself, with only her captain and mate aboard; the other crew then reboarded the ship.
 She was not making more water than the pumps could handle, but her propeller was destroyed and her bottom plates crumpled and extensively damaged.
 She was towed to Sydney.
 There were differing accounts of whether or not the Wollongong light could be seen—indicating a safe distance from the reef—when the ship struck the reef.
 Also bound for Wollongong, in March 1916, Herga too hit the Bellambi Reef; she was extensively damaged and lost one propeller blade, but was not leaking and was able to return to port.

+Equipment failure

+Duckenfield was lying, at Hexham, when a water valve on its boiler blew off, on 28 August 1902.
+Two men were killed by escaping steam.